cafestifflered/ChatRestrict/README.md

 # ChatRestrict Scheduler
-Disable or Enable chat access for specific time periods.
+Disable or Enable chat and command access for specific time periods for specific players.

 ## Rules:
-Rules are used to determine the condition in which a player may/maynot be able to talk or send a command.
+Rules are used to determine the condition in which a player may or may not be able to talk or send a command.
-Simply add new rule types to the ``rules`` section in the ``config.yml`` to add them.
+Simply add new rule types to the ``rules.yml`` to add them.

 ### General Rule Logic:
 - If the rule returns true, they are able to talk.